xraypy/xraylarch/doc/xafs/xafsft.rst

      :width: 48 %

   Figure 8.
-Comparson of the effect of different values of ``dk`` on real XAFS Fourier transforms.
+Comparison of the effect of different values of ``dk`` on real XAFS Fourier transforms.
 Increasing ``dk`` reduces peak heights and tends to broaden peaks, but the effects are rather small.

-A script that runs :func:`xafsft` with consistent parameters, but different window types::
+A script that runs :func:`xftf` with consistent parameters, but different window types::

     xftf(dat1.k, dat1.chi, kmin=3, kmax=13, dk=4, window='hanning',